neondatabase/website/content/docs/data-types/tsvector.md

 ---
 title: Postgres tsvector data type
-subtitle: Optimize full-text search in Postgres
+subtitle: Optimize full-text search in Postgres with the tsvector data type
 enableTableOfContents: true
 updatedOn: '2024-06-15T08:30:00.000Z'
 ---

-`tsvector` is a specialized data type in PostgreSQL designed for full-text search operations.
+`tsvector` is a specialized Postgres data type designed for full-text search operations.
 It represents a document in a form optimized for text search, where each word is reduced to its root form (lexeme) and stored with information about its position and importance.

-In Postgres, the tsvector data type is useful for implementing efficient full-text search capabilities, allowing for fast and flexible searching across large volumes of text data.
+In Postgres, the `tsvector` data type is useful for implementing efficient full-text search capabilities, allowing for fast and flexible searching across large volumes of text data.

 <CTA />